harfangk/harfangk.github.io/_posts/2017-02-18-my-favorite-ruby-rogues-episodes-book-club.md

 lang: en
 ---

 As I taught myself to program, Ruby Rogues podcast has been invaluably helpful to me.
 Books and blog posts could teach me specific technological knowledge, but they couldn't provide me a broader perspective about programming.
 Ruby Rogues podcast filled that gap.
 Charles Max Wood, the host of the show, and panelists and guests have my deepest gratitude.

-When I first started writing this blog post, I wanted to pick my favorite episodes out of total 297 Ruby Rogues episodes.
+When I first started writing this blog post, I wanted to pick my favorite episodes out of the 300 Ruby Rogues episodes.
 But as I went through the list of episodes, I realized that I liked almost all of them.
 They all taught me something.

-Still, if I had to pick, I think the book club series deserve the most attention among the episodes.
-In the book club series, the authors of the selected book and panelists discuss the contents of the book and share their insights.
-If you had to listen to only about a dozen Ruby Rogues episodes, these 17 episodes are what I would recommend.
+Still, if I had to pick, I would pick the book club series first.
+In the book club series, the authors of the selected book and panelists discuss the contents of the book and share their thoughts.
+They are like timeless classics that provide enduring insight.

 ## Book Club Series

 [019 RR Book Club: Exceptional Ruby with Avdi Grimm](https://devchat.tv/ruby-rogues/019-rr-book-club-exceptional-ruby-with-avdi-grimm)

-The book is about exceptions, so the discussion is also about exceptions.
+This is an in-depth discussion about exceptions.
 What are exceptions?
 How are they different from errors?
 How should they be handled?

 [023 RR Book Club: Smalltalk Best Practice Patterns with Kent Beck](https://devchat.tv/ruby-rogues/023-rr-book-club-smalltalk-best-practice-patterns-with-kent-beck)

-Kent Beck and panelists discuss best practice patterns developed in Smalltalk, the mother language of all OOP languages.
-It's amazing that those practices are still effective after 20 years since the book's publication.
+Kent Beck and panelists discuss best practices in Smalltalk, the mother of all OOP languages.
+It's amazing that those practices are still relevant after 20 years since the book's publication.

 [033 RR Book Club – Eloquent Ruby with Russ Olsen](https://devchat.tv/ruby-rogues/033-rr-book-club-eloquent-ruby-with-russ-olsen)

 This is an in-depth discussion about Ruby in general.
-A great episode for Ruby programmers, but not for non-Ruby folk.
+A great episode for Ruby programmers, but maybe not for non-Ruby folk.

 [043 RR Book Club: Land of Lisp with Conrad Barski](https://devchat.tv/ruby-rogues/043-rr-book-club-land-of-lisp-with-conrad-barski)